Food banks seek emergency funding; inmate release considered - WHIZ News

 CARE

-Ohio University’s medical school is deploying about 250 third-year students to local health agencies to assist in efforts to contain the pandemic.
+Ohio University said its medical school is deploying about 250 third-year students to local health agencies to assist in efforts to contain the pandemic.

 CORRECTIONAL FACILITIES

-In a series of letters to local judges, DeWine is recommending that 23 female prison inmates who are pregnant or have a child with them behind bars, and 15 inmates over the age of 60 with upcoming release dates, be considered for early release.
+In a series of letters to judges, DeWine is recommending that 23 female prison inmates who are pregnant or have a child with them behind bars, and 15 inmates over age 60 with upcoming release dates, be considered for early release.

-Six inmates from a single Cuyahoga County Corrections Center housing unit in Cleveland have tested positive and two inmates have suspected cases of COVID-19.
+Six inmates from a single Cuyahoga County Corrections Center housing unit in Cleveland have tested positive for the virus, and two inmates have suspected cases of COVID-19.
 All eight have been isolated.

 CASES